dabreegster/odjitter/README.md

 </div>

-The `jitter` function requires you to set the maximum number of trips for all trips in the jittered result.
-A value of 1 will create a line for every trip in the dataset, a value above the maximum number of trips in the ‘all’ column in the OD ata will result in a jittered dataset that has the same number of desire lines (the geographic representation of OD pairs) as in the input (50 in this case).
+The `jitter` command requires you to set the maximum number of trips for all trips in the jittered result, with the argument
+\`disaggregation-threshold\`\`.
+A value of 1 will create a line for every trip in the dataset, a value above the maximum number of trips in the ‘all’ column in the OD data will result in a jittered dataset that has the same number of desire lines (the geographic representation of OD pairs) as in the input (50 in this case).